Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 * Threat: Disrupt the availability of Thanos services.
 * Mitigation:
    * Use rate limiting and throttling mechanisms to prevent excessive consumption of resources.
 For example, consider using a token bucket algorithm to limit the number of requests a user can make per second.
    * Employ load balancing and redundancy mechanisms to distribute traffic effectively.
-If we have no load balancing, for example, an attacker may be able to access a component directly through the components' endpoints or IP addresses and send a high volume of requests to a specific component.
-Load balancer or technologies like Kubernetes Ingress may be used to distiribute traffic among Thanos components.
+If we have no load balancing, for example, an attacker may be able to access a component directly through the component's endpoints or IP addresses and send a high volume of requests to a specific component.
+Load balancers or technologies like Kubernetes Ingress may be used to distiribute traffic more evenly among Thanos components.
    * Monitor systems for a potential Denial of Service attack.
      * Track metrics such as system performance, resource consumption and network usage.
 Additional, use alerting system to notify administrators of unusual spikes.